-Board Structure Kashf has eight-member board of directors (BODs).
+Board Structure Kashf has an eight-member board of directors (BODs).
 Dr. Attiya Inayatullah is the chairman of the board.

-Members' Profile The board members are cherished with extensive experience in the related sector.
-Dr. Attiya Inayatullah is well known philanthropist of the country.
-She is the president of Society for the Protection of the Rights of the Child (SPARC) and other social development organizations.
-She is associated with Kashf sine 2007.
+Members' Profile The board members have extensive experience in the sector.
+Dr. Attiya Inayatullah is a well known philanthropist in the country.
+She is the president of the Society for the Protection of the Rights of the Child (SPARC) and other social development organizations.
+She is associated with Kashf since 2007.